fultonj/xena/standalone/README.md

 results.
 I think the whole thing could be made to work with some changes in tripleo itself.
 I encountered the following issues.

-### Authentication

-Though [pre.sh](pre.sh) will install the binaries for you to run `openstack overcloud ceph deploy` the command will fail because it cannot authenticate.
-You can't `source stackrc` as it doesn't exist.
-Maybe this command could be changed to `openstack tripleo ceph deploy` so it works the same was as `openstack tripleo deploy` since it doesn't really require authentication.

-**Workaround** call ansible directly as seen in [ceph.sh](ceph.sh)

 ### Mock Metalsmith Output

 Metalsmith has not been run but `openstack overcloud ceph deploy`